forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ## Conceptual Summary
 Interferons (IFNs) are signalling proteins which induce an antiviral state of the target cells.
 Interferons also can induce tissue inflammation - either directly or through a cascade of ongoing signals.
 Most interferons can be produced artificially.
 IFNs can be administrated either topically(=local e.g. by spray to the respiratory tract or as cream to the skin) or systemically (subcutaneous, intramuscular, intravenously).
-Topical administration to the respiratory tract can be done with sprays or with special nebulizers.
+Topical administration to the respiratory tract is possible with sprays or with special nebulizers.
 Interferon treatments are very promising to early on inhibit the replication of SARS-CoV-2 viruses in the respiratory tract: Early on administrated interferons of type 1 reduce the Covid mortality by over 75%.
-When patients are already at advanced disease stage systemically administrated interferons often have adverse effects on the outcome through increased immune pathology due to their inflammatory effects.
+When patients are already at advanced disease stage systemically administrated interferons often have adverse effects on the outcome through increased immune pathology due to the mentioned inflammatory effects.
+For topical application such adverse effects have been observed.

 ## Summarized Observations